beshu-tech/readonlyrest-docs/details/impersonation.md

 Both of the problems can be solved using the ROR's impersonation.
 Thanks to the fact that the impersonation feature always uses its own test settings, that is completely independent from the main production settings, the admin can alter it without worries that their actions will break something and users won't be able to do their job.

 Admin can add the new user configuration without worries and then test it by impersonate the user.
-They can check if the user can log in without problems and if the user has access only to the Kibana's features the admin wanted to grant.
+They can check if the user can log in without problems and if the user has access only to the Kibana features the admin wanted to grant.
 When the admin is sure that everything is configured correctly, they can promote the settings (test) to production.

 ## Impersonation configuration